 As often happens, a frustrating experience inspired the company’s founding.
 A business partner of Neighbor’s founder and CEO, Joseph Woodbury, needed storage for three months while out of the country.
 Unfortunately, he was only able to find locations that were either too far away or too expensive.

 “We’ve got all this empty space around and people that need the space,” Woodbury said.
 “Why are we building these big storage buildings?”

 For those already familiar with Airbnb, Neighbor.com’s unofficial motto of being “the Airbnb of Storage” could be considered the world’s shortest and quickest elevator pitch.
 Within a few seconds of hearing this description, one can quickly comprehend that the company enables consumers to affordably and flexibly rent storage space at nearby residential properties.

 Other homeowners, however, may instinctively think that this might be an easier and safer way to finally earn revenue from the lucrative “Airbnb” economy.
 Here was our immediate reaction posted on Twitter when first learning of Neighbor:

-The self-storage startup can be defined as a peer-to-peer shared storage marketplace.
+The self-storage startup can be defined as a peer-to-peer self-storage marketplace.
 Neighbor describes itself as an online community that connects and protects those who have extra space with those in need of storage.
-Their straightforward mission is to help their hosts earn extra money, while simultaneously helping their renters save money.
+Their straightforward mission is to help their hosts passively earn extra money, while simultaneously helping their renters save money.

 Requirements to Being a Neighbor.com Host

-The two key requirements to becoming a self-storage host are:
+The two key requirements to becoming a Neighbor Self-Storage Host are:

-1. Simply have an unused space in your home or on your property; and
+1. Simply have an unused space in your home or outside on your property; and

 2. Be legally responsible for your storage space, or have permission to rent out your space